BDC Hamburger Icon

 1. Standardization

 All businesses benefit from the ability to get to market quickly.
 Creating a standardized process is vital to completing quality work efficiently and on time.
-Standardization also allows you to work with many partners or customers in different cities.
+Standardization also allows you to work with many partners or customers across different cities.

 2. Consistent management

 People are your company’s biggest assets, and growing employees is key to business growth.
 Training and managing your team consistently is crucial because it makes it easier to move talented team members to areas of the business where they’re needed most.
+“You know you have a scalable business when you can step away and it still runs,” Lam noted.

 Enterprise Rent-A-Car is another example.
-Its products and services are the same regardless of the location, and the company is known for moving team members to different branches as part of its management training program.
-As a result, these businesses can easily open stores in new locations — the essence of scalability.
+Its products and services are the same regardless of location, and the company is known for moving team members to different branches as part of its management training program.
+As a result, these businesses can easily open stores in new markets — the essence of scalability.

 3. Use of existing assets